 - For the first 3-4 weeks after planting your roses, you should water them often.
 Usually this is when the top 2 inches of soil is dry.
 Roses need a lot of hydration to remain healthy!

 - Four weeks after planting, you should start soaking the bed every 2 weeks or so.
 Do this in the morning for the best results.

 - Begin fertilization approximately 3 months after planting.
 Use 3-6 inches of mulch to control the moisture, temperature, and to stop weeds from coming up.
 Mulch also helps to lock in the vital nutrients your roses need to remain healthy.

 - Planting in the spring is the best!
 If it is not spring, it would be best for you to plan your garden properly, so that by the time spring comes around, you can plant your roses then.

 - You should plant your roses in an area that is well circulated with air.
 Your roses will not grow in an enclosed or tight area.

 - Dig a hole that is two times bigger than the amount of space that your roses take up.
 It makes it easier to plant them and creates a spaced-out area for them to grow with freedom.
 Poor circulation for your roses can cause fungal diseases!
 Using a larger hole also makes it easier for you to pull them up later and pot them if you would like.

 After spending time planting and caring for your roses, you might be noticing that pests are destroying the roses you just planted.
 For affordable high-performance neonic-free bio-pesticide products, check out our products here.
-For more information about planting a rose garden, click our free e-book here to read about The 6 Types Of Roses You Can Plant, How To Revive Wilted Roses, 6 Diseases And Problems That Affect Roses And How To Fix Them, and many more!
+For more information about planting a rose garden, check out our free e-books here!
+You can read about The 6 Types Of Roses You Can Plant, How To Revive Wilted Roses, 6 Diseases And Problems That Affect Roses And How To Fix Them, and many more!